-In dirty water and I prefer spinners that make a lot of noise like a Vibrax Spinner because even if they can see the spinner that may be able to home in on it by the vibration.
+In dirty water and I prefer spinners that make a lot of noise like the Blue Fox Vibrax Spinner, because even if they can’t see the spinner in the dirty water they may be able to home in on it by the vibration.

 Single Hook Or Treble Hook Spinners For Steelhead

 I tend to use a single hook on my spinners most of the time for a few good reasons.